IELTS: Who Should do and Who Shouldn’t

 Patience –

 Now, this is where most students and their parents lose.
-The majority of the students doing IELTS have no patience, and they are constantly pressured by their peers and by the old-aged people in their neighbourhood.
+Most students doing IELTS have no patience and are constantly pressured by their peers and the old-aged people in their neighbourhood.
 They consider IELTS a childish exam and believe it is a course that lasts for a few months.
 It is easier said than done for them.

-IELTS doesn’t come with the time period tag.
+IELTS doesn’t come with a time period tag.
 It’s all about your performance.
-Most students, especially from rural areas or students with poor English backgrounds, don’t want to accept the fact.
+Most students, especially those from rural areas or students with poor English backgrounds, don’t want to accept the fact.
 Even many students from CBSE or ICSE boards struggle to clear IELTS in a few attempts.

 Then there are those students who hardly study for it and still score great band scores.
 Do you have the pattern in all of this?
 It’s about English understanding, as IELTS is all about your English communication exam and is designed to test your English proficiency on 4 parameters: Listening, Reading, Writing, and Speaking.

-I have met loads of students who start losing their nerves after a few months, despite coming so far, and they fill their exam, only to be hit in the face with the reality (low band score).
+Despite coming so far, I have met many students who start losing their nerves after a few months and fail their exams, only to be hit in the face with the reality (low band score).
 If you are not performing well in the Cambridge modules at the academy, chances are you will not do well on the exam, too.
 The exam pattern will be the same as the books, so don’t rush.
 You won’t do well magically.

-Some students understand and listen to the teacher and wonder.
-Some just give deaf ears and fall blatantly.
+Some students understand, listen to the teacher, and wonder.
+Some give deaf ears and fall blatantly.
 It’s a sad, ongoing situation.

 If you are weak in English and unable to perform well in the academy or are improving, don’t rush.
 Canada, Australia or any of your dream countries is not going anywhere.
 They are not going to close the doors.
 Instead, your focus should be on having good scores and a great command of the English language so you can do outrageously well in an English-speaking country and use English as the ladder to success.

 You shouldn’t do IELTS if ….
-Reverse the above-mentioned points, and there’s your answer.
+Reverse the above points, and there’s your answer.

-Do you find any problem with IELTS and not clear it even after working very hard?
-Voxcel Group is considered by many to be the best IELTS institution in Punjab.
-Currently, we are offering classroom IELTS classes in Ludhiana and plan to expand them.
-We also offer online IELTS classes to help students who are overseas.
+Do you have any problems with IELTS and cannot clear it even after working very hard?
+Voxcel Group is considered by many to be the best IELTS institute in Punjab.
+We offer online and offline classes and produce the best results quickly.